ahlrothanton/ict4tn027-3005/h2/README.md

 # H2

-Solutions for second weeks assignments.
+Solutions for week two assignments.

 ## Table of Contents